Access premium content. Become an SMS expert.

-- Free shipping offers
+Free shipping offers

-- Free sample offers
+Free sample offers

-- Contests and giveaways
+Contests and giveaways

-- First access to new products
+First access to new products

-- Exclusive product bundles
+Exclusive product bundles

-8. Create contests as an incentive.
+8. Create contests as an incentive to opt in.

 9. Promote your SMS opt-in via dynamic display emails.

-10. Use pop-ups on mobile devices.
+10. Use mobile popups.

 11. Offer a discount for their favorite product.

-Through dynamic pop-ups and dynamic display elements in your emails you can get laser-focused about the incentives you offer people.
+Through dynamic popups and dynamic display elements in your emails, you can get laser-focused about the incentives you offer people.

 How platforms like Postscript can help